Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 For details about the way the code to protect the Web API was created, see [How was the code created](../1.%20Desktop%20app%20calls%20Web%20API/README.md#How-was-the-code-created) section, of the README.md file located in the sibling folder named **1.
 Desktop app calls Web API**.

-This section, here, is only about the additional code added to let the Web API call the Microsoft Graph
+This section is only about the additional code added to let the Web API call the Microsoft Graph

 ### Reference MSAL.NET

-Calling a downstream API involves getting a token for this Web API.
-Acquiring a token is achieved by using MSAL.NET.
+Calling a downstream API involves getting a token for this API.
+The Access Token acquisition is achieved by using MSAL.NET.

 Reference the `Microsoft.Identity.Client` NuGet package from the TodoListService project.

 Add a reference to the `Microsoft.Identity.Web` library.
 It contains reusable code that you can use in your Web APIs (and web apps)

-### Modify the startup.cs file to add a token received by the Web API to the MSAL.NET cache
+### Modify the `Startup.cs` file to add a token received by the Web API to the MSAL.NET cache

 Update `Startup.cs` file: